kalindudc/craftle/CONTRIBUTING.md

 ### Code changes

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs or have added new Objects within the mod, update the documentation under docs/.
 4. Ensure the test suite passes.